 This increase in insulin resistance facilitates growth.
 If pregnancy occurs, insulin resistance increases for the next nine months.

 To manage this in practice, I bump up her basal insulin rates by 6% above the monthly average between days 16 – 25 and down by 4% for the rest of the month.

 We also see a similar increase in insulin demand in rapidly growing teenagers who require insulin to facilitate growth.

-In line with the elevated insulin levels, Monica often sees elevated blood glucose after ovulation in the latter half of the month that rapidly drop just before the onset of menstruation.
+In line with the elevated insulin levels, Monica often sees elevated blood glucose after ovulation in the latter half of the month, rapidly dropping just before the onset of menstruation.

 Before we dialled Monica’s insulin and blood sugars with better dietary choices and improved insulin management, her blood sugar and insulin swings were much larger.

 Previously she required up to 70 units of insulin per day and had an HBA1c of up to 11%.
-Now, her daily insulin demand is in the low 30s, and her HBA1c is in the low 5s.
+Her daily insulin demand is now in the low 30s, and her HBA1c is in the low 5s.
 As a result, her mood, sense of well-being, energy levels, and anxiety have all radically improved!

 Diet Quality and Insulin Resistance

 The study, Comparison of dietary micronutrient intake in PCOS patients with and without metabolic syndrome, found that the intakes of antioxidant micronutrients like selenium, zinc, chromium, vitamin A, and vitamin E tended to be lower in women with PCOS.
 The researchers concluded that a lower intake of these nutrients could contribute to insulin resistance and PCOS.